Stripping away the mystique of complex data, translating it into a format that is easy to use and understand.

 Save your shortlists or share them with friends using our simple URLS.

 As well as all state primary and secondary schools, we also show all independent schools in the UK, including preps (preparatory schools).
-GCSE information from the school, not available from the Department of Education exams website, is also displayed where available.
+GCSE information from the school, not available from the Department for Education exams website, is also displayed where available.

 Independent schools are often inspected by the Independent Schools Inspectorate.
 We include links to all ISI reports, as well as inspections from all the other main inspection bodies.
 We also show highlights from ISI inspections.